weironghuang31/wadehuang36.github.io/_posts/2017-07-07-TensorFlow-Get-Started.md

 ---
 layout: post
-title: TensorFlow Get Start in Python
+title: Getting Started with TensorFlow in Python
-description: A blog post for beginners who want to get start TensorFlow
+description: A blog post for beginners who want to get started with TensorFlow
 tags:
     - tensorflow
 ---